 Richard Hefner – Vice President, FactoryWiz

-This is the first in a series of regular blog posts that I intend to share with our FactoryWiz users and the manufacturing community at large about the best practices (and challenges) for a company when moving to data driven manufacturing.
-As the first topic I wanted to choose the single element of a manufacturing data collection platform which has the largest impact on productivity: the factory floor dashboards.
+I wanted to choose the single element of a manufacturing data collection platform which has the largest impact on productivity: the factory floor dashboards.
 The situation is so clear, in fact, that we insist any potential customer must place at least one TV on the shop floor as part of the deployment.
-Sites with TVs tend to succeed and shops without them almost always fail.
+Sites with TV dashboards tend to succeed and improve productivity, while shops without them almost always fail.

 Why is this?
 After all, the same information is available through a multitude of ways.
 A customer can pull up a web page, a mobile phone screen, run a report, or receive an email for most of the same information.
 Still – the TV dashboard is our #1 predictor of success (and benefit!) for any new deployment.
 There are a multitude of reasons, but these are the top four: